Eleanor Williams (criminal): Local Asian community

 Williams' claims heightened racial tensions across Britain; Cumbria Police reported dealing with over 150 extra crimes following her post, of which they considered 83 to be hate crimes.
 The senior investigating officer for the case said that he was "shocked" at the level of racism the accusations caused.
 As of March 2023, hate crime in the area had not yet decreased to the pre-2020 levels.
 The local Asian community were targeted, including an Indian restaurant's windows being smashed.
 Local businesses that were named in Williams' Facebook post feared being attacked, with death threats being received by restaurant owners and one restaurant's window being smashed.
 Activist Tommy Robinson turned up in Barrow-in-Furness, claiming to be a journalist investigating the case.
 In a court statement, Williams stated that she did not want Robinson to come to Barrow, and that she was "devastated" by the impact her post had on the community.

 Local newspaper The Mail

-Due to its reporting of the case, the local paper, The Mail were targeted, being subjected to boycotts.
-Although there was not enough evidence that it was a result of the boycott, the paper later collapsed for financial reasons.
+Due to its reporting of the case, the local paper The Mail was subjected to boycotts.
+The paper later collapsed for financial reasons, though there was not enough evidence that this was a result of the boycotts.

 Local journalists were subjected to "credible threats", causing one to leave her home and move from the area.